 Among the unfortunate box illustrations in gaming history, some are confusing and bizarre.
 Some are inadvertently disturbing.
 Some are just ugly.
 And some, though not aesthetically horrid, have absolutely no relation to the games that, in theory, they represent.

 Consider The Guardian Legend.
-An NES sleeper hit from Compile, the game sends an android girl, unofficially named Alyssa, off to save the Earth by destroying a massive unmanned starship that's swarming with alien parasites.
-It’s a unique piece of programming, interspersing vertical shooting stages (reminiscent of Compile’s own Aleste games) with labyrinths that seem fusions of The Legend of Zelda and Metroid.
+An NES sleeper hit from Compile, the game sends an android girl, nameless in the North American version, off to save the Earth by destroying a massive unmanned starship that's swarming with alien parasites.
+It's a unique piece of programming, interspersing vertical shooting stages (reminiscent of Compile's own Aleste games) with labyrinths that seem fusions of The Legend of Zelda and Metroid.

 But you’d never guess any of this by looking at the game’s cover art.